by Jayne Cravens

 Mission-based Organizations

-This is a list of my absolute favorite web sites with
+This is a list of my absolute favorite web sites with resources

-resources for mission-based organizations.
-These web sites
+for mission-based organizations.
+These web sites include

-organization and fund raising I regularly visit
+fund raising I regularly visit Web sites that are geared

-The resources below are not only the ones that stand out from
+towards community-serving agencies.
+The resources below are not

-all of those sites -- I use them frequently myself.
+only the ones that stand out from all of those sites -- I use

 Advanced: